 - Wash your clothes (and sheets, towels, carpets …) regularly.

 - Remove your shoes before entering a bathroom or a bedroom.

 - Put away your belongings after use – saving time and avoiding falls.

 - Each family should have a garbage can to collect their household waste.
 (8)

 Hand hygiene consists in respecting simple actions intended to ensure the cleanliness of our hands in order to protect ourselves from infections and to preserve our lives.
 The UN decided in 2008 to dedicate October 15 as Global Handwashing Day, a day dedicated to raising awareness of handwashing with soap as a key factor in disease prevention.

 Hands are the main carriers of pathogenic germs.
-It is estimated that if hand washing with soap were widely practiced, approximately 230,000 deaths could be prevented.
+It is estimated that if hand washing with soap were widely practiced, approximately 230,000 deaths could be prevented annually.
 (9)